 Click the image below to view an infographic that provides information on the UAE's broad approach to CVE.

 The UAE has one of the most open economies in the world.
 Its robust economic partnership with the United States reflects the UAE’s role as a regional leader in terms of economic reform, openness to international trade and investment, and political stability.

 In 2012, the UAE and US partnered to form an Economic Policy Dialogue (EPD), which continues to serve as a platform to strengthen the economic, trade, and commercial relationships between the two countries.

 Partners in a Globalized World

 The volume of US exports and foreign direct investment into the UAE in recent years has grown dramatically and is likely to continue to grow in the future.
 This growth reflects the increasingly diversified UAE economy (70% of the UAE’s GDP now comes from non-oil activities), as well as the country's leading role as a modernizing influence in the Arab world.

-- The UAE is the United States’ single largest export market in the Middle East, with more than $22 billion in exports in 2016 – the eighth straight year the UAE has held this distinction.
+- The UAE is the United States’ single largest export market in the Middle East, with more than $20 billion in exports in 2017 – the ninth straight year the UAE has held this distinction.

 - The UAE has trade relations with every state in the United States, as well as the District of Columbia, Puerto Rico, and the Virgin Islands.

 - The UAE pegs its currency, the dirham, to the dollar.